Generic Name: estradiol (ES-tra-DYE-ol)

 - if you have allergies to medicines, foods, or other substances

-- if you smoke, are very overweight, or will be having surgery
+- if you smoke, use tobacco, are very overweight, will be having surgery, or will be confined to a bed or chair for a period of time

-- if a member of your family has a history of blood clots (eg, in the legs, lungs, eyes), diabetes, lupus, or obesity
+- if a member of your family has had high cholesterol or triglyceride levels, blood clots (eg, in the leg or lung), or lupus, or has been very overweight

 Some MEDICINES MAY INTERACT with estradiol gel.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Azole antifungals (eg, ketoconazole), HIV protease inhibitors (eg, ritonavir), or macrolide antibiotics (eg, erythromycin) because they may increase the risk of estradiol gel's side effects
+- Azole antifungals (eg, ketoconazole), macrolide antibiotics (eg, erythromycin), or protease inhibitors (eg, ritonavir) because they may increase the risk of estradiol gel's side effects

-- Barbiturates (eg, phenobarbital), carbamazepine, hydantoins (eg, phenytoin), rifampin, or St. John's wort because they may decrease estradiol gel's effectiveness
+- Barbiturates (eg, phenobarbital), carbamazepine, hydantoins (eg, phenytoin), rifamycins (eg, rifampin), or St. John's wort because they may decrease estradiol gel's effectiveness

 - Thyroid hormones (eg, levothyroxine) because their effectiveness may be decreased by estradiol gel